 Enter a solar power purchase agreement?

 A solar PPA allows your organization to “host” a system at your facility.
-Outside owners construct solar equipment on your roof (or parking lot or unused land in the back 40) at no expense to you.
-The investors in this equipment generate clean, renewable, solar electricity—and your organization agrees to buy it at a pre-determined rate, over an agreed period of time.
+Outside owners construct solar equipment on your roof (or parking lot or unused land) at no expense to you.
+The investors in this equipment generate clean, renewable solar electricity—and your organization agrees to buy it at a pre-determined rate, over an agreed period of time.
 You get to benefit from going green without the initial capital expense or responsibility for ongoing maintenance and production costs.
 A well-structured PPA can reduce your electricity payments immediately, as well as allow you to realize increased savings over time as more traditional electricity prices continue to rise.